-Franchisees that want to explore or want to make changes to the company’s business strategy face creative constraints.
+Franchisees that want to explore or change the company’s business strategy face creative constraints.
 As franchises usually have a preset brand, message, and marketing techniques.
 Because of the predefined business structure, franchisees sometimes have limits on selling their products or services and rules for the suppliers they must employ and the hours they must operate.

 No Financial Authorities

-Franchises obtain financial data from their respective franchisees regularly to enhance their business strategy and audit royalty payments.
+Franchises regularly obtain financial data from their respective franchisees to enhance their business strategy and audit royalty payments.
 Franchisees, as a result, have limited access to their company’s financial information.
-However, the best franchise businesses disclose a lot of financial information with their franchisees.
+However, the best franchise businesses disclose much financial information to their franchisees.
 For franchisees, this could be a great advantage in improving their financial performance and company success.

 Purchasing a franchise is similar to buying any other business in that you must conduct thorough research and accountability on the franchise.
-Being a franchisee may be a quick route to success if you are well-suited for franchise business and choose the proper franchise.
+Being a franchisee may be a quick route to success if you are well-suited for the franchise business and choose the proper franchise.
 The major benefit of owning a Franchise is unquestionably security, but the price, lower profit, and lack of control may deter others.
 The vast majority of individuals would prefer to create their own company rather than be bound by a franchise agreement.
 That isn’t to suggest that starting a franchise isn’t a viable option.
-Before you acquire one, consider whether you can live with the disadvantages while making full use of the advantages.
+Before acquiring one, consider whether you can live with the disadvantages while fully using the advantages.